 DiMaggio returned to the Yankees in 1946.
-That year, he failed to hit .300 and drive in at least one hundred runs for the first time in his career.
-The Bombers finished in third place, as manager Joe McCarthy lost his job.
-People wondered if the end was drawing near for Joe, who turned 31-years old during the campaign.
+That year, he failed to hit .300 and drive in at least 100 runs for the first time in his career.
+The Bombers finished in third place as manager Joe McCarthy lost his job.
+People wondered if the end was drawing near for Joe, who turned 31 during the campaign.
 A comeback was needed.

 All summer, the Red Sox and Yankees put their bodies on the line in pursuit of a pennant.
 With two games to go, both against Boston, New York was a game behind in the standings.
 A sweep in the Bronx would clinch the flag.
 Anything else would see the Red Sox advance to the World Series.

-Game One, on October 1st 1949, was designated Joe DiMaggio Day at the Stadium.
-A crowd of 69,551 crammed into the monolithic ballyard, and each patron was keen to hear Joe speak and see the Yanks stay alive for one more day.
+Game One, on 1st October, was designated Joe DiMaggio Day at the Stadium.
+A crowd of 69,551 crammed into the monolithic ballyard, and each patron was keen to hear Joe speak and see the Yankees stay alive for one more day.
 When the sun rose that day, DiMaggio was sick with pneumonia, yet despite a 102-degree fever, he was determined to play.
 And play he did, but not before making a speech to the assembled throng.

 It was all like clockwork.

 Inside the rivalry between Joe DiMaggio and Mickey Mantle